The LPPC Model

 • Early 1980s: Recession and recovery; households become laboratories of adaptation.

-These were not trivia points; they were inputs that forced reference perceptions to update and action to adapt.
-That is the LPPC loop at work: the world presses in, you notice honestly, you act with courage, you learn, you loop.
+These were not trivia points; they were perceptual inputs that penetrated deeply, forcing reference perceptions to update and, in action, adapt.
+That is the LPPC loop at work when the world presses in.
+If you consciously notice, you act with courage, you learn, and you loop again and again, naturally forever.

 My Serial‑Student Years (1968 - 1985)